By Dale Stoltzfus and David Hunsberger, Kings AgriSeeds Inc.

 Sorghum is a warm season C-4 grass and needs warm soils to germinate and prosper.
 When danger of frost is past and the soil tempature is 65 degrees and warming, it is safe to plant.
 Harvest can be expected to be in late October or early November, depending on your location and the weather.
 Double cropping has not worked for Dale in the Schuylkill Haven area, but if you are farther south it may be an option.

 Should you plant grain sorghum?
 Evaluate the crops currently under cultivation on your high deer pressure areas and on droughty soils and calculate the potential return grain sorghum could offer.
 Dale is currently set up to dry and store sorghum and has several strong relationships with brokers that can help producers find the best markets.
 Farming on marginal soils with tight margins is challenging under our current commodity price structure.
 Hopefully this information can be used to determine if you can be more profitable with an alternative crop.
-If you want to ask Dale specific questions he can be reached at (717)222-4116.
+If you want to ask Dale specific questions he can be reached at (717)222-4116 or contact us here.
 We are looking forward to a new growing season and wish you success in your 2019 cropping endeavors!